coriell-research/automate-geo-search/README.md

 ./02_get_run_info.sh path/to/search-results.tsv $OUT_DIRECTORY
 ```

+## Step 2b.
+Manually clean sample metadata

+Since the run-info.csv file often does not contain useful sample metadata
+information an additional metadata.txt file is downloaded into the same directory.
+This file will contain SRA accessions along with associated metadata but is
+poorly formatted and needs to be cleaned before any automated processing.

+I typically create a copy of the metadata.txt file and name it `annotation.txt` (csv or tsv is also acceptable).
+Within this annotation file I create new columns for the `sample_name` (SRA accession)
+and the `group` (the grouping factor used in the experiment). **These two columns are neccessary for further processing**.
+Additional metadata columns can also be present but `sample_name` and `group` are required
+if you want to automatically create `SummarizedExperiment` objects as described below (Step 4).

 ## Step 3.
 Download fastqs and map with Salmon

-This step downloads all SRA accessions for each BIOPROJECT, maps each sample, then removes each fastq file after successful
+This step downloads all SRA accessions for each BIOPROJECT, maps each sample,
-completion.
+then removes each fastq file after successful completion.

 To run downloading and mapping on all BIOPROJECTS downloaded: